Château de Hunebourg

-Château de Hunebourg (Hüneburg or Hünenburg) lies to the west of Neuwiller-lès-Saverne in the French département of Bas-Rhin on a 425-metre-high sandstone rock outcrop.
+Château de Hunebourg (Hüneburg or Hünenburg) is a rock castle that lies to the west of Neuwiller-lès-Saverne in the French département of Bas-Rhin on a 425-metre-high sandstone rock outcrop.
 It is accessible from the valley of the Zinsel du Nord.
 The original castle was built in the 12th-13th century, but very little remains from this period.
 The castle was reconstructed in a neo-romanesque style in the 1930s.
 It is a listed historical monument since 2007.

 History

 Middle Ages and Early Modern Period

 The counts of Hüneburg, who probably came from a branch of the counts of Dagsburg-Metz, were mentioned in records in 1125 which prove the existence of the castle and its two first counts, Theodoric and Folmar.
 The lords of Hüneburg, who occupied the castle until 1225, were patrons or protectors (Schirmherren) of the abbeys of Neuwiller and Honau.
 The best known member of the von Hüneburg family was Conrad of Hüneburg, Bishop of Strasbourg from 1190 to 1202.
 In the 14th and 15th centuries the castle was a joint inheritance or Ganerben whose owners included the family of Fleckenstein and the lords of Lichtenberg.
 In the following centuries they were joined by the lords and counts of Hanau.
 There are no reliable sources for the condition of the castle after the mid-15th century.
 It is likely that it fell into increasing disrepair and was no longer occupied.